anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_architecture_overview.md

 The Anchor platform is spread across many library components (Maven *modules*), each packaged into a jar.
 Bundles of jars are packaged into different repositories:

-* [anchor](https://github.com/anchoranalysis/anchor) - main libraries used by Anchor, including frequently resused classes, and key abstract base classes
+* [anchor](https://github.com/anchoranalysis/anchor) - main libraries used by Anchor, including frequently reused classes, and key abstract base classes
 * [anchor-plugins](https://github.com/anchoranalysis/anchor-plugins) - specialised functionality that provides concrete implementations of algorithms, features etc. by extending the abstract base classes in *anchor*
-* [anchor-plugins-gpl](https://github.com/anchoranalysis/anchor-plugins-gpl) - like anchor-plugins but for any source code that relies on a GPL library
+* [anchor-plugins-gpl](https://github.com/anchoranalysis/anchor-plugins-gpl) - like `anchor-plugins` but for any source code that relies on a GPL library
 * [anchor-gui](https://github.com/anchoranalysis/anchor-gui) - the GUI application
 * [anchor-assembly](https://github.com/anchoranalysis/anchor-assembly) - creates a [distribution of anchor](/developer_guide_anchor_distribution.html), by combining JARs from the above with launcher applications
 * [anchor-pom](https://github.com/anchoranalysis/anchor-pom) - a parent Maven POM file used by all other anchor Java projects